 Back in Jan 2018 South Korea's ET News reported that Apple is "looking into combination of a face recognition module with a camera module", a move which would allow the company to shrink the notch - if it wants to.
-Then in Mar 2018 the same site claimed Apple had found a way to get rid of the notch completely, citing remarks made by a "representative".
+Then in Mar 2018 the same site claimed Apple had found a way to get rid of the notch completely.

-Removing the notch may be made possible by a patent related to displays with microscopic openings in between pixels where sensors can be located.
+Removing the notch may be made possible by a patent related to displays with microscopic openings in between pixels.
 The sensors would thus be embedded in the display itself, according to Digital Trends.